-Deptford Park and Folkestone Gardens have a strong connection with John Evelyn and so it seemed sensible to visit Sayes Court Park in Deptford next.
-This was the site and name of his home and garden (perhaps ‘estate’ would be a better word) in Deptford, which is part of Lewisham district.
+Deptford Park has a strong connection with John Evelyn and so it seemed sensible to visit Sayes Court Park in Deptford next.
+This was the site and name of his home and garden (perhaps ‘estate’ would be a better word) in Deptford, which is in the Borough of Lewisham.

 I have often driven past Folkestone Gardens in the car, or whizzed by in the train, but I have not walked there until now.
 London Gardens Online tells me that ‘…Folkestone Gardens were created in the 1970s on the site of war-damaged housing, and is overlooked and completely surrounded by railway lines.
 The Grand Surrey Canal used to run past the northern end of the park from Camberwell to the Surrey Docks; it was filled in in 1972, having closed the previous year.
 On undulating ground, the park has grass, woodland areas, a belt of Lombardy poplars along the edge, and a group of sycamores in the centre.
 In the north-west is a large pond with an island with weeping willow.
 When it was restored in 1994, some of the pond-side plants were taken from the surplus at Hare and Billet Pond on Blackheath.
 The park supports a surprising diversity of plants and animals considering its size and location…’.

 Deptford Park in SE London was once part of John Evelyn’s estate, and a well-known market garden.
 Today it affords exercise and leisure opportunities to local people, adults and children alike.